 Our Structure WordPress management packages include regular uptime monitoring, so you can be sure your site is always running at peak efficiency.
 We’ll alert you if your website ever goes down and help you get it back up and running as quickly as possible.

 Lastly, good website Management would include tracking metrics and reporting on them.
-You want to keep a record week-over-week and month-over-month so you know the trends and can spot any off-the-wall activity.
+You want to keep a record week-over-week and month-over-month to know the trends and spot any off-the-wall activity.

 Our Structure WordPress management packages deliver a detailed weekly or monthly PDF report that gives you an in-depth look at your site’s performance.
 If you want real-time visibility, you can view your WordPress management dashboard.